Italian Neorealism has been recognised worldwide as one of the most precious movements in film history.

 After watching clips from some of the greatest Italian Neorealist films, students will be encouraged to discuss with their teachers the artistic importance as well as the influence these masterpieces have had on the country.

-Watch the video and meet the teacher who will be delivering the online course over May Half-Term 2021.
+Watch the video and meet the teacher who will be delivering the online course over Half-Terms and Summer Holidays.

 About the course